nusratjahanchaiti/TaskNet/README.md

 ## Usage

--Open the Todo App in the browser
+- Open the Todo App in the browser
--Create a new task by entering a title and description -Edit tasks to update details
+- Create a new task by entering a title and description
+- Edit tasks to update details
--Delete tasks you no longer need
+- Delete tasks you no longer need
--Track task completion status
+- Track task completion status

 ## Contributing

 Contributions are welcome!

--Fork the repository
+- Fork the repository
--Make your changes
+- Make your changes
--Submit a pull request
+- Submit a pull request

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

 ## Contact

-GitHub: nusratjahanchaiti
 Email: nusratjchaiti@gmail.com